Previous dayMarch 16, 2026Next day

 15.4 km---✓ ReviewedUSGS →

-March 16, 2026 brought a magnitude 3.0 earthquake 79 km S of Kaktovik, Alaska, logged at 22:49 UTC.
-At a depth of 15.4 km, the event was shallow crustal.
+Seismographs logged a magnitude 3.0 earthquake 79 km S of Kaktovik, Alaska with origin time 22:49 UTC on March 16, 2026.
+The hypocenter lay at 15.4 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 69.423°N, -143.470°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-16